No purchase necessary to enter or win a prize.

 3. JUDGING DETAILS: All eligible entries will be judged by a committee from The Communication Project.
 Judging will be based on the following criteria: one-third (1/3) writing quality, including creative presentation; one-third (1/3) content depth and evocativeness; one-third (1/3) appropriateness to theme, particularly the ability to capture a timeless idea, insight, or theme (big or small) based on real-life experience.
 The judges will take into account the age of the entrant in evaluating entries.
 Individual results will not be released.
 All decisions by the judges are final and binding.
 The Communication Project reserves the right to have judging performed by other persons.

-One (1) Grand Prize Timeless Award: A specially autographed copy of Dream, a framed keepsake award certificate from Frame USA, a keepsake timepiece from Expressions of Time, and a Lenovo ThinkCentre All-in-One computer.
-Total approximate Grand Prize retail value is $1,064 (U.S. Dollars).
+One (1) Grand Prize Timeless Award: A specially autographed copy of Dream, a framed keepsake award certificate from Frame USA, a $100 retail gift card, and a keepsake timepiece.
+Total approximate Grand Prize retail value is $320 (US Dollars).
 Only one of each of the preceding items will be awarded to the Grand Prize-winning team and it is up to the members of the team to decide how the items will be distributed between the two people on the team.

-Ten (10) Runner-Up Legacy Award Prizes: A specially autographed copy of Dream, a framed keepsake award certificate from Frame USA, and a keepsake timepiece from Expressions of Time.
-Total approximate retail value is $135 (U.S. Dollars).
+Seven (7) Runner-Up Legacy Award Prizes: A specially autographed copy of Dream, a framed keepsake award certificate from Frame USA, and a keepsake mini chest.
+Total approximate retail value is $125 (US Dollars).
 Only one of each of the preceding items will be awarded to each runner-up team and it is up to the members of the team to decide how the items will be distributed between the two people.

 All award-winning essays will be posted as part of the permanent Legacy Library at www.legacyproject.org.